Lehtonen, Stars snap Capitals' home winning streak at 15

 Holtby said he didn't think a few losses to the same team represented a trend.
 He couldn't be blamed for the first two goals he gave up, namely the second that came after a turnover from Backstrom.

+"I think the biggest disappointment is Holts getting pulled there," said Capitals winger T.J.
+Oshie, who scored his 25th of the season to make it interesting in the third period.
+"For how many times he's saved us this year and how many wins he's gotten, it's a bad feeling when he has to leave the net."

-Devin Shore, Radek Faksa and Jason Spezza - whose shot beat Holtby clean - got those goals to put Dallas up 3-0 early in the second period.
+Devin Shore, Faksa and Jason Spezza - whose shot beat Holtby clean - got those goals to put Dallas up 3-0 early in the second period.
 That spelled the end of Holtby's night as Philipp Grubauer relieved him and stopped all 10 shots he faced.

-Patrick Sharp, who has been playing through an injury that will require surgery at some point, added an empty netter for Dallas.

-Season-long struggles have plagued the Stars, who at seven points back of the second wild-card spot in the Western Conference still face an uphill climb with 16 games remaining.
-Coach Lindy Ruff said Monday morning, ''We're in a position we need to win every game almost,'' a herculean task for a team that has won three consecutive games only once this season.
+Season-long struggles have plagued the Stars, who at five points back of the second wild-card spot in the Western Conference still face an uphill climb with 16 games remaining.
+Coach Lindy Ruff said Monday morning, "We're in a position we need to win every game almost," a herculean task for a team that has won three consecutive games only once this season.

-If the Stars played the Capitals more than twice a season, they probably wouldn't be in such desperate straits coming down the stretch.
-Yet players were unaware of their streak against the Capitals, with captain Jamie Benn saying he thinks they ''get up to the challenge.''
+Thanks in large part to Lehtonen, who made 41 saves Saturday at Florida, Dallas is on a two-game winning streak.

+"The last two games, they were huge for us to get back in the picture," said Lehtonen, who extended his personal point streak against the Capitals to 10.
+"The hunt continues."

+Sharp knows most don't consider the Stars in the hunt, but they do.

+"Yeah, why not?"
+Sharp said.
+"You look at the standings and there's great teams all across the league and crazier things have happened."

-NOTES: Lehtonen extended his personal point streak against the Capitals to 10 games and improved to 18-6-3 against them. ...
-Benn had an assist to extend his point streak to a season-best seven games. ...
+NOTES: Stars captain Jamie Benn had an assist to extend his point streak to a season-best seven games. ...
 Tyler Seguin has a point in each game he has played for the Stars against the Capitals. ...
 Stars F Adam Cracknell returned after missing five games with a lower-body injury. ...
-Capitals F Daniel Winnik played his 700th NHL game. ...
 The Capitals' home winning streak was the longest since the Detroit Red Wings' record 23 in a row at Joe Louis Arena in 2001-02.

 UP NEXT